VenkatagiriRamesh/Azure_Sales_Prediction_Hackathon_2020/README.md

-# skillenza_hack
+# skillenza_hack - Azure_Sales_Prediction_Hackathon

-The Alma2020 repository is the project space of the team ALMA2020 - Mishmash Online Hackathon.
+This repository is the project space of the team ALMA2020 - Mishmash Online Hackathon.

 The sales prediction tool is developed thoughtful planning of data, user-experience, performance, and stability.
 The tool designed is integrated with the Machine-Learning model for the purpose of prediction.